sunrise-atelier/neighbor/README.md

 # Neighbor

-Volunteer matching for Orange County.
+Volunteer matching for global networks.
 A curated directory of local organizations paired with an AI-assisted matching layer that connects people to the right place to show up.

 ---